The retina converts light wavelength energy into vision. An unhealthy retina bodes poorly for long term good vision.

 What are the symptoms of a Retinal Detachment, Retinal hole, Retinal Tear ?

 Retinal Detachment, Retinal hole, Retinal Tear are eye emergencies are require immediate evaluation by Dr. Duplessie.
+A retina detachment is a surgical emergency in most cases.

 The appearance of floaters can be very alarming.
 They are shadows from debris floating inside the vitreous.